DANIEL R. BUTLER

 Select JA Events from the menu above for more information on Dan Butler

 Today is uncertain.
 Tomorrow represents hopes and dreams...

 Junior Achievement helps prepare today's students for a bright future.

-JA of Delaware's volunteer-delivered, kindergarten-12th grade programs foster work-readiness, entrepreneurship and financial literacy skills, and use experiential learning to inspire students in our community to dream big and reach their potential.
+JA of Delaware's ONLINE/DIGITAL/VIRTUAL Kindergarten-12th grade programs foster work-readiness, entrepreneurship and financial literacy skills, and use experiential learning to inspire students in our community to dream big and reach their potential.

 We provide turn-key solutions for businesses to engage students through Delaware Pathways; rigorous and proven curriculum to educators for Delaware Financial Literacy Standards; and a world-class business start-up experience for teens to answer the Delaware Growth Agenda strategy around Youth Entrepreneurship.